Belarus’ authoritarian leader claims foreign plot thwarted

 Moscow long provided cheap energy to help keep Belarus’ Soviet-style economy afloat.
 Last year, the Russian government moved to cut the subsidies, arguing that closer economic integration between the two countries was needed for Belarus to continue receiving Russian oil and gas at low prices.

 Lukashenko has rejected the Kremlin’s push for closer political and economic integration, casting it as part of Moscow’s efforts to force Belarus to abandon its post-Soviet independence.
+But even as he has regularly ranted against Russia’s policies, he has carefully avoided personal criticism of Putin.

+“If some hope to set us against each other and worsen our relationship, they will not succeed,” Lukashenko told Russian Foreign Minister Sergey Lavrov, who visited Minsk Friday.

+The Kremlin said Putin and Lukashenko also had a call Friday to discuss the coronavirus pandemic and the Belarusian president’s planned trip to Moscow next week to attend a Red Square parade marking the 75th anniversary of Nazi Germany’s defeat in World War II.
+Lukashenko’s office said the Belgazprombank situation wasn’t discussed during the call.

 As the Aug.
 9 presidential election approaches, Belarusian authorities have intensified efforts to disrupt the opposition, detaining about 100 opposition activists across the country.
 They included including popular blogger Sergei Tikhanovski, who was collecting signatures for his wife’s nomination as a presidential candidate.
 His wife said she was threatened along with their children.